Environment induced dynamical quantum phase transitions in two-qubit Rabi model

-\textit{QPT evidences at thermodynamic equilibrium.} We first investigate the equilibrium properties of the system (1.-2.), using two different approaches.
+We first investigate the equilibrium properties of the system (1.-2.), using two different approaches.
 The first method is the WLMC approach, which is based on path integrals \cite{de2020quantum,de2021quantum,de2023signatures,gnote}.
-Here, the structured bath degrees of freedom are eliminated, resulting in an effective Euclidean action \cite{weiss2012quantum,winter2009quantum,feynman1950mathematical,de2023signatures}, with the kernel expressed in terms of the structured spectral density.
-This transformation leads to a classical system of spin variables distributed along two chains, each of them with length $\beta=1/T$, and ferromagnetically interacting.
-The functional integral is computed using a Poissonian measure and adopts a cluster algorithm \cite{rieger1999application,winter2009quantum}, based on Wolff’s \cite{wolff} approach with a Metropolis correction.
-Notably, as $\omega_0$ remains constant and $\beta$ tends toward infinity, the kernel displays a power asymptotic behavior, $K(\tau)\simeq 1/\tau^2$, i.e. there are long-range interactions between the classical spins that determine the onset of a BKT QPT.\\ The second method we employ is the DMRG \cite{gnote}, an adaptive algorithm for computing eigenstates of many-body Hamiltonians.
+Here, the structured bath degrees of freedom are eliminated, resulting in an effective Euclidean action \cite{weiss2012quantum,winter2009quantum,feynman1950mathematical,de2023signatures}, with the kernel expressed in terms of the structured spectral density $J(\omega)$.
+This structure is characteristic of a spin-boson model but is now extended to involve two qubits interacting with the bath, as outlined in \cite{magazzu2019transmission, zueco2009qubit, gnote}.
+This transformation leads to a classical system of spin variables distributed along two chains, each of them with length $\beta=1/T$.
+The spins experience long-range ferromagnetic interactions both within each chain and between the two chains.
+The functional integral is computed using a Poissonian measure and adopts a hybrid algorithm \cite{rieger1999application,winter2009quantum}, based on an alternation of Wolff’s \cite{wolff} and Metropolis moves.
+Notably, as $\omega_0$ remains constant and $\beta$ tends toward infinity, the kernel displays a power asymptotic behavior, $K(\tau)\simeq 1/\tau^2$.
+This power-law behavior with an exponent of $2$ determines the onset of a Beretzinski-Kosterlitz-Thouless (BKT) QPT.\\ The second method we employ is the DMRG \cite{gnote}, an adaptive algorithm for computing eigenstates of many-body Hamiltonians.
 It is particularly effective for calculating low-energy properties of one-dimensional and two-dimensional quantum systems.
 DMRG uses the MPS representation to determine the ground state of low-dimensional quantum systems.
-In particular, we use the ITensor library \cite{fishman2022itensor} for a system with a bath of $N=300$ harmonic oscillators.\\ \textit{1.
-Squared magnetization, interaction energy, and entanglement.} In Figure \ref{fig:te1}.a, we present the squared magnetization of the qubits, defined as $M^2 = \frac{1}{4\beta}\int_0^{\beta} d \tau \langle(\sigma_z^1+\sigma_z^2)(\tau)(\sigma_z^1+\sigma_z^2)(0)\rangle$, where $\tau$ labels the position of the spins on the equivalent chain after eliminating the bath degrees of freedom \cite{gnote}.
-We plot this magnetization as a function of $g/\Delta$ for three different inverse temperatures, $\beta\Delta=\{100,500,1000\}$.
-The data obtained by using the WLMC method show that $M^2$ jumps from $0$ to $1$ at a critical value of $g$.
-This jump becomes more and more pronounced by decreasing temperature.
-This behavior serves as the order parameter for the BKT QPT, which occurs at zero temperature.
-We made an analysis of the Minnhagen function as in \cite{de2023signatures}, finding a critical coupling of the order of $g_c\approx 0.45\Delta$.
-Additionally, we calculate the mean value of the interaction Hamiltonian between the two qubits, denoted as $\langle H_J\rangle = J\langle\sigma_z^1\sigma_z^2\rangle/4$, as a function of $g/\Delta$ for the same three temperature values (see Figure \ref{fig:te1}.b).
-We emphasize that both the WLMC and DMRG methods yield consistent results.
-Note that the interaction becomes more negative with increasing values of $g$ since the bath induces an effective ferromagnetic coupling between the spins.\\
+In particular, we use the ITensor library \cite{fishman2022itensor} for a system with a bath of $N=300$ harmonic oscillators.\\